eharada/Data_Viz_Deception_Project/README.md

 ![image](https://user-images.githubusercontent.com/32119820/32258671-1f45e044-be79-11e7-9222-a2d767fec4e9.png)

 However, Thiago’s generalizations give the audience a wrong impression and is not completely accurate.
 He is looking too broadly to see if the number of reported cases is increasing every year.
-He does not look to see if other factors could play a role, which creates a unwarranted fear among people.
-In addition, reported cases is not accurate as there could be those who feel that they have Zika but are actually experiencing a different virus.
-If that is the case, the total number of reported cases does not get updated with the new number.
+However, reported cases is not accurate as there could be those who feel that they have Zika but are actually experiencing a different virus.
+If that is the case, the total number of reported cases does not get updated with the new reduced number.
 <br/>

-Instead we should be focusing on the number of confirmed cases so that we can be more accurate.
-We should also split up the data by age groups of 20 years, as shown in the survey.
-Age could play a critical role to see if Zika is getting worse and it will allow us to take more specific actions.
-Rather than scaring everyone and not being able to have a call-to-action, we could see if those who are younger tend to be more vulnerable than those who are older and vice-versa.
-Additionally we want to shift our focus to the United States as that information would affect us closely.
+Instead we should also look at confirmed cases to see if there is a one-to-one relationship between reported cases turning into confirmed cases.
+If there is no relationship, then there is no need to spend more money on Zika.
+In addition, we will be focusing on the United States as that most closely affects us.
 <br/><br/>

 ## Project Key Items:
 Claim: The Zika virus is not getting worse as stated in the original data visualization <br/>
-Audience: Females in the mid-20s to late 30s who are worried about contracting the Zika virus and having birth complications <br/>
+Audience: Everyone living in the United States who is afraid of contracting the virus <br/>
 Needs: To see evidence that the virus isn't getting out of hand and they have nothing to worry about <br/>
 Wants: The virus to subside in areas that they frequently visit or live in <br/>
-Fears: The Zika virus is getting worse over time <br/>
+Fears: The Zika virus is getting worse over time and we need to spend more money<br/>

 ---------
 ## Project Progression: